aklivity/zilla-docs/src/how-tos/deploy-operate.md

 ### Get diagnostics from zilla pods

-For every running zilla pod you will need to first copy the `/var/run/zilla` dir to make sure no additional files are written while it is compressed then compress the full directory to make it easier to copy.
+For every running zilla pod you will need to first copy the `/var/run/zilla` directory to make sure no additional files are written while it is compressed then compress the full directory to make it easier to copy.

 ```bash:no-line-numbers
 kubectl get pod \